+Most of the ants you will encounter in New Jersey and Pennsylvania are wingless.
+However, you may encounter a swarm of flying ants at different times of the year.
 Flying ants have pinched waists with bent antennae and are often mistaken for swarming termites.
 They have two sets of wings, one larger than the other.
 Depending on their species, flying ants may swarm at different times of the year.
-Flying ants may also be confused with termites and the chart below can help homeowners identify whether they are dealing with ants or termites.
-The significant differences are highlighted below:
+Flying ants may also be mistaken for termites, which can lead to larger issues.
+Flying ants cause panic among homeowners because of their tenancy to burst in very large numbers with no warning.
+Their swarming behavior is alarming for homeowners, especially when they experience it for the first time.
+The top things to be concerned about when you are dealing with flying ants are:

 1. Identification: Flying ants can be easily mistaken for termite swarmers.
 Termites are typically a much larger issue and need to be dealt with differently from both a homeowner and pest control professional point of view.

 2. The Source: Where are they coming from?
 Carpenter ants behave differently than tiny pavement or other nuisance ants.
 Finding the nest and addressing the root of the problem will provide relief.

 Photo Credit: metro.co.uk

 In order to expand the number of colonies in a given area, they need to reproduce.
 Flying ants aren't their own species, but instead an type of ant within a colony with a specific task.
 To begin the breeding process, flying ants swarm in giant numbers all at once.
 They mate and the male dies.
 The goal is for the female to make it back outdoors after mating and to start a new colony.
 Flying ants aren't especially interested in humans, so they are more of an eyesore than anything else.

 indoors vs. outdoors